 Coping skills are the secret sauce to managing stress in a healthy fashion.
 Consider a coping skill as the tool that you use to decrease the negative symptoms of stress or entirely remove stress.
 One of the best things about coping skills is that they are unique to the individual, meaning that you can have some that work for you while having others that are not effective.
 Below are a few recommendations for coping skills to utilize.
 In addition, I have posted a link to an anxiety quiz that can help identify if you have anxiety and supportive tools to guide your healing.

-- Deep breathing.
 4x4x4 is an exercise that I came up with a while back.
 It’s really simple.
 Inhale for a duration of 4 seconds, exhale for a duration of 4 seconds and practice it 4 times.
-The difference is this exercise and what you may be doing now is that in this exercise you are (a) focusing on your breathing and numbers versus the anxiety (b) you are engage in a true deep breathing cycle.
+The difference is this exercise and what you may be doing now is that in this exercise you are (a) focusing on your breathing and numbers versus the anxiety (b) you are engaging in a true deep breathing cycle.

-- Practice playing out situations that cause anxiety in your head or live.
 For instance, if you grow anxious when going to job interviews – “I want you to drive to the interview site the day before and become familiar with your setting/environment.
 Do research on the company so that you feel more comfortable and in control.
-Lastly practice interview questions”.
-Overall, this technique provides you with the feel of control and security.
+Lastly, practice interview questions”.
+Overall, this technique provides you with a feel of control and security.

-- Write down positive “I” statements that impact your anxiety driven thoughts.
+That impacts your anxiety-driven thoughts.
 For instance, if you grow anxious due to the thought “if I don’t get this job my life will be over”.
 Write down some positive “I” statements and post them in your home, car or phone.
 An example of positive “I” statements may include, “I’ve been through many difficult times in life and have always made It through”.

 As I mentioned earlier, some coping skills will work great!
 Others will not.
 In order to find out how effective your coping skills are you are going to need to invest time in your well-being.